 Our dedicated professional staff is here to guide you or your loved one on the journey to lasting recovery, offering support every step of the way.

-How CBT Group Therapy Works?
+How Does CBT Group Therapy Work?

 CBT group therapy works on the basis of the following:

-You will learn by listening and observing.
+- Learning and Positive Reinforcement: You will learn by listening and observing.
 Within a group setting, you will also receive positive reinforcement for every step you take in the right direction.

-Benefits of CBT Group Therapy
+What Can CBT Group Therapy Help With?

 - Anxiety disorders